ESC195: Calculus II

 • You will learn integration by parts, trig substitution, and partial fractions.
 These may sound complicated now, but you’ll get the hang of them!

-• Infinite sequences and series – you’ll learn about some of their properties and applications.
+• Infinite sequences and series – you’ll learn about some of their properties and applications, including how Fourier series can represent any periodic function.

-• Multivariable calculus!
+• A lot of multivariable calculus!
 You can now solve problems in three dimensions. 😄

 Week in the Life of an ESC195 Student

-ESC195 has an hour of tutorial every week.
+While there are no practicals, ESC195 has an hour of tutorial every week.
 As in ESC194, you will be in smaller classes (25-30 students).
 TAs will work through problems similar to the assigned homework questions.
-At the end of each tutorial, you will also do a quiz, like in Calc I. Each quiz is only worth 2% but they serve as a great way to check that you are staying on top of the material.
-The questions for the quiz stem directly from the homework set for that week, so it incentivizes you to do the homework every week.
+At the end of each tutorial, you will also do a quiz.
+Each quiz is worth 2% and they are a great way to check that you are staying on top of the material.
+The questions for the quiz stem directly from the homework set for that week, so it incentivizes you to do the homework each week.

 As in ESC194, there are no formal assignments for this course.
 However, you are provided with recommended practice problems every week.
-DO THESE!!
-It will build your calculus skills and help prepare you for assessments.
+DO THESE!
+They will build your calculus skills and help prepare you for assessments.
 Indeed, some questions on quizzes, midterms, and exams are similar to those assigned.

 Note: Although it can be useful, the student solution manual is not required for this course.
 The Stewart textbook already contains the final answers to all odd-numbered questions.

 Assessments in ESC195 are very similar to those in ESC194.
 Check out the ESC194 course overview for advice on how to prepare and manage exams.
-Key takeaway: practice with past midterms/exams and be strategic when writing the assessments.
+Key takeaway: practice with the Stewart textbook as well as past midterms/exams and be strategic when writing the assessments.
 These tend to go fast for students, so start with the questions you know how to solve before moving to the hard ones.
+ESC195 exams have fewer questions than those in ESC194, but the questions can be significantly harder.

 How to Succeed